 2. New material, documentation or information that was not available to the Fact-Finder at the time of the initial decision; or

 3. Procedural error.

-The other party will be notified of any appeal and will have an opportunity to submit a narrative and any supporting documentation to the Appeals Committee.
+The non-appealing party will be notified of the appeal and will have an opportunity to submit a narrative and any supporting documentation to the Appeals Committee.

 (h) Conduct of Appeals Committee

 (a) The Appeals Committee (“Committee”) shall be ad hoc and composed of three or more members of the Touro community appointed by the Office of Institutional Compliance.

 (b) The Committee shall review the investigation file, and any appeal materials, submitted by the Complaint and Respondent.
 Additionally, the Committee may request additional information, as necessary.